nodejs/node/CONTRIBUTING.md

 ### Rules of thumb

 1. #### Provide motivation for the change
-   Why will this change make the code better; does it fix a bug, is it a new feature, etc. This should be in the commit messages as well as in the PR description.
+   Try to explain why this change will make the code better.
+For example, does it fix a bug, or is it a new feature, etc. This should expressed in the commit messages as well as in the PR description.
 2. #### Don't make _unnecessary_ code changes
-   Things that are changed because of personal preference or style, like: renaming of variables or functions, adding or removing white spaces, reordering lines or whole code blocks.
-These sort of changes should have a good reason since they cause unnecessary
+   _Unnecessary_ code changes are changes made because of personal preference or style.
+For example, renaming of variables or functions, adding or removing white spaces, and reordering lines or whole code blocks.
+These sort of changes should have a good reason since otherwise they cause unnecessary ["code churn"](https://blog.gitprime.com/why-code-churn-matters).
-   ["code churn"](https://blog.gitprime.com/why-code-churn-matters).
    As part of the project's strategy we maintain multiple release lines, code churn might hinder back-porting changes to other lines.
 Also when you